LexBorisoff/web-cli/README.md

 ## Keywords <a name="basic-usage-keywords"></a>

-When providing keywords to the command, only 1 web query will be created using the values as a search term.
+When providing keywords to the command, only 1 web query is created using the values as a search term.
 For example:

 ```
 web hello world in javascript